A1i-Hussain/SurveyMonkeyDemoTestAutomation/README.md

 ## 4. start the Cypress App ui in order to run a test file

 ```
-npx cypress run
+npx cypress open
 ```

-alternatively you can run all tests through the command line using the following scripts
+alternatively you can run all tests through the command line using the following scripts, scripts ending in "Ci" will run in headless mode

 ```
     npm run executeAllSmokeTests